Der Abendhimmel, WAB 55: History

 Bruckner composed this first setting of "evening song" Der Abendhimmel in January 1862.
 He used for the composition a text of Joseph Christian von Zedlitz, which he would also use for a second setting of the song in 1866.
-Bruckner dedicated the song to the men's quartet Anton Munsch (1st tenor), Anton Stiefler (2nd tenor), Eduard Benoni (1st bass) and Mathias Weissmann (2nd bass).
+Bruckner dedicated the song to the men's quartet Anton Munsch [Anton Munsch (1st tenor), Anton Stiefler (2nd tenor), Eduard Benoni (1st bass) and Mathias Weissmann (2nd bass)].

 The piece was performed first in a transcription for men's choir by the Liedertafel Frohsinn on 4 July 1900.
 The commentator of the Linzer Zeitung (7 July 1900) wrote over a eine herrliche Schöpfung unseres heimischen Meisters Dr. Anton Bruckner (a wonderful composition of our national master Dr. Anton Bruckner).

 The original manuscript is stored in the archive of Österreichische Nationalbibliothek.
 It was first issued in Band III/2, pp. 18–20 of the Göllerich/Auer biography.
 It is issued in Band XXIII/2, No. 15 of the Gesamtausgabe.